lyricat/loli/readme.md

 ## Note

-If you see this, use the git version!
+use the git version ...

 ## Reference